PrincetonUniversity/ILAng-Doc/verification/refinement.md

 ### Interface Mapping

 The interface mapping is used to specify which input port(s) is/are clock or reset signals.
 An example is shown below.
 The `CLOCK` field is a map from the name of the clock to the input pins.
 If there is only one clock, you can provide either a single input pin or multiple pin names in list which will be connected to the same clock.
 For reset, you can choose among the active-high/active-low or custom reset patterns using `RESET`, `NRESET` or `CUSTOMRESET`.

+By default, all input ports are connected as the wrapper's input and all output ports are connected with the wrappper's output.
+In case you want to specify how the input ports should be connected, you can use the  `INPUT PORTS` field.

 ```javascript